 “I grew up in Elmira and decided to leave probably very early, that I wouldn’t be staying there,” says McKee.
 “I went to the University of Western Ontario for a year; that wasn’t good enough.
 I went to the University of Calgary, and I really didn’t know where I wanted to go or do after my BA degree at Calgary.”

-McKee was born the son of the esteemed local entrepreneur Gerald McKee, who along with his twin brother Russell, manufactured farm machinery in Elmira.
+McKee was born the son of the esteemed local entrepreneur Russell McKee, who along with his twin brother Gerald, manufactured farm machinery in Elmira.
 The ingenuity of the brothers led to such breakthrough designs as the McKee One Man Harvester, the McKee Harvester and Stacker, and the “Insta-Hitch,” and would see them inducted into the Waterloo Region Hall of Fame.
 McKee Farm Technologies thrives in Elmira to this very day.

 “It was just happenstance that I saw a poster,” he says.
 “I applied on the University of Calgary campus, and I found myself about four months later in Borneo,” he adds with a laugh.
 “So that’s part of the title, in that it also is a place where I find myself: in a sense, what I wanted to do or be with my life.
 What I wanted to be in my career.”